 There is an internal washer, between the insulator and its seating in the body.
 On re-assembly lightly smear this with thin oil and then screw up the gland nut sufficiently tight to give a gastight joint.

-Finally adjust the gap to .015"-.018".
+Finally adjust the gap to .020 to .022".